-Resource value and exploration potential value is noted as mineral properties not being depleted in Note 4.
+Resource value and exploration potential value is noted as mineral properties not being depleted.
 At least annually or when otherwise appropriate and subsequent to its review and evaluation for impairment, value from the non-depletable category is transferred to the depletable category if resources or exploration potential have been converted into reserves.